Mentoring

 You will be mentored through two online courses.
 These courses highlight what you need to know for the OCS exam and focus on critical analysis of research as it relates to evidence-based practice, as well as collegial interactions through online discussions of current literature.
 Residents will have 18 credits of coursework learning, specific to the development of advanced diagnostic and treatment skills in Orthopedic Physical Therapy.
 All coursework is taught by national and international experts in the field, dedicated to providing the highest level of clinical and academic education available.

-During the required 180 hours of guided clinical practice you are mentored by a physical therapist (clinical resident mentor) who is a master clinician, a specialist in Orthopedic Physical Therapy, and holds a certification as an Orthopedic Certified Specialist (OCS).
-You will also have experiences at clinical sites that focus on pelvic floor, temporomandibular dysfunction, and hand specialties
+During the required 150 hours of guided clinical practice you are mentored by a physical therapist (clinical resident mentor) who is a master clinician, a specialist in Orthopedic Physical Therapy, and holds a certification as an Orthopedic Certified Specialist (OCS).
+You will have additional experiences at clinical sites that focus on pelvic floor, temporomandibular dysfunction, and hand specialties.